ekadoo/constant_contact/README.md

     c = ConstantContact::Contact.find_by_email('jon@example.com')
     @contact = ConstantContact::Contact.find(c.int_id) # Because Constant Contact doesn't return a full contact when searching by email puts 'In default contact list.' if @contact.contact_lists.include?(1) # contact_lists is an array of list ids

+### Statistics for a campaign

+    campaign = ConstantContact::Campaign.find(:first)
+    campaign.statistcs #returns an hash with bounces, sent, spam_reports and opt_outs

+### Schedule a campaign

+  schedule = ConstantContact::Schedule.new #Creates a new schedule schedule.prefix_options[:campaign_id] = 1111440732165 #set the campaign you want to schedule by ID schedule.scheduled_time = 12.hours.from_now #A Time value for schedule (you need to schedule always at least 5 hours before you plan to send the campaign) schedule.save

 Copyright (c) 2009 Timothy Case, released under the MIT license